arkivanov/MVIKotlin/docs/store.md

 `Labels` are one-time events produced by the `Store`, or more specifically by the `Executor`.
 Once published (emitted) they are delivered to all current subscribers and are not cached.
 The `Executor` has special method for it: `publish(Label)`.

+> ⚠️ If a `Label` is published straight from `Executor.executeAction` method, the `Store` may have no subscribers yet.
+This may happen if the `Store` is still being created, and the initialization is still in progress.
+Prefer manual `Store` initialization in this case.

 ### Creating the Store

 We also need to pass a factory of our `Executor` to the `StoreFactory`: